LittlePuny/Endless-Legend-Civilizations/README.md

 Mykara
 - Single City related uniques and restrictions revamped
 - National Unique redesigned with a focus of civilization diplomacy, and overall yields
-- New AI personality to ensure they go Tradition and don't take Liberty
+- New AI personality to ensure they go Tradition and go to wars
 - Kernel of Plentitude is no longer national unique.
-It now gives Food to the city it is built.
-It's capital bonuses are reduced.
+It now gives yields to capital.
 - Gorgon removed
 - Ipotane added as Crossbowman replacement